-Figure 6.5.
-Water clarity parameters (total suspended solids - Left, turbidity - center, and Secchi - right) for each lake sampling site (top) and by month (bottom).
-Guidelines are shown as a red line, below (green area) and above (red area) the threshold value.
+Figure 5.5.
+Water clarity parameters for each lake sampling site and by month.

+Note: guidelines are shown as a red line, below (green area) and above (red area) the threshold value.
+For plot C, site LDR4 (with asterisk) had Secchi disc readings that reached the bottom.